Happiness Report: World shows resilience in face of COVID19

 Report co-author Sonja Lyubormirsky, a professor of psychology at the University of California, Riverside, noted that American culture prizes signs of wealth such as big houses and multiple cars more so than other countries, “and material things don’t make us as happy.”

 Conversely, people’s perception that their country was handling the pandemic well contributed to an overall rise in well-being, Columbia’s Sachs said.
-Several Asian countries fared better than they had in last years’ rankings; China moved to 84th place from 94th last year.
+Several Asian countries fared better than they had in last year’s rankings; China moved to 84th place from 94th last year.

 “This has been a difficult period.
 People are looking past it when they look for the long term.
 But there are also many people that are suffering in the short run,” he said.